Self-Hosted Server Guide

 Windows

-@echo off :: Gamevox Self-Hosted Start Script :: Edit the paths below to store files or backups on a different drive. :: Leave blank to use the default (data/files/ and data/backups/). :: set FILES_DIR=D:\gamevox-files :: set BACKUPS_DIR=D:\gamevox-backups echo Starting Gamevox Self-Hosted Server... gamevox-server.exe pause
+@echo off :: Gamevox Self-Hosted Start Script :: Edit the paths below to store files or backups on a different drive. :: Leave blank to use the default (data/files/ and data/backups/). :: set FILES_DIR=D:\gamevox-files :: set BACKUPS_DIR=D:\gamevox-backups echo Starting Gamevox Self-Hosted Server... gamevox-self-hosted-server.exe pause

 Linux / macOS